Man gets prison in hit-and-run death of Detroit officer

-DETROIT (AP) — A young man has been sentenced to up to 15 years in prison for the hit-and-run killing of a Detroit police officer.
+DETROIT (AP) — A man has been sentenced to up to 15 years in prison for the hit-and-run killing of a Detroit police officer.

 Nineteen-year-old Jonathan Cole of Belleville was sentenced Friday.
 The Wayne County prosecutor’s office said he pleaded no contest last month to charges of reckless driving causing death and failure to stop at the scene of a crash that caused death.